 - Exchange insurance and contact information.

 - If the car accident is minor with no injuries, you can file the claim yourself for property damage.

 - If police officers and other first responders came to the scene, obtain the police report.

-- If there are injuries, seek advice from a personal injury attorney.
+- If there are injuries, seek advice from a Columbus personal injury lawyer.

 Some Serious Accidents May Initially Appear Minor

 It is common for adrenaline to cover up the signs and symptoms of more serious injuries.
 Even if your accident seemed minor, monitor yourself for any signs of pain or discomfort in the hours, days, and weeks after your accident.
 You could have suffered more severe injuries than you originally thought.